miku86/notes/02_YDKJS_SC.md

 ## The Compiler Strikes Again

-To answer this question, we need to refer back to Chapter 1, and our discussion of compilers.
 Recall that the *Engine* actually will compile your JavaScript code before it interprets it.
 Part of the compilation phase was to find and associate all declarations with their appropriate scopes.
 Chapter 2 showed us that this is the heart of Lexical Scope.

 So, the best way to think about things is that all declarations, both variables and functions, are processed first, before any part of your code is executed.

 When you see `var a = 2;`, you probably think of that as one statement.
 But JavaScript actually thinks of it as two statements: `var a;` and `a = 2;`.

 The first statement, the declaration, is processed during the compilation phase.
 The second statement, the assignment, is left **in place** for the execution phase.